-Ben Sharp continues with his solo, hovering hundreds of meters above the ground, weaving wordless stories about the world from a bird's perspective.
+Ben Sharp continues with his solo, hovering hundreds of meters above the ground, weaving wordless stories about the world from a bird's eye perspective.
 The only thing we know about the whole creative process, is that it's set in the American airspace.
-Cloudkicker's third full-length album is just that: American airspace post-rock ambient-djent metal.
+Cloudkicker's third full-length album is just that: American airspace post-rock ambient-djent.
 That requires some explanation, I guess...

 In the previous album Ben Sharp created a simple yet mesmerizing collection of post-rock songs.
 Even though his latest release may be considered as a return to the roots, it's still a logical step forward from its predecessor.
 FADE is basically an outcome of putting LET YOURSELF BE HUGE and BEACONS together.
-The atmosphere is dreamy yet tense, reminding me of the feeling you get while looking at the world through an airplane window.
-While on BEACONS the ambiance was determined by the album's dark concept, here it's rather reminiscent of loose impressions from a flight or trip across the States.
-The feeling of freedom you get while on the road, melancholy and anxiety triggered by the city's night panorama, loneliness in a nameless crowd - all that can be found in FADE.
+The atmosphere is dreamy yet tense, reminiscent of the feeling you get while looking at the world through an airplane or bus window.
+While on BEACONS the ambiance was determined by the album's dark concept, here it reminds me of loose impressions from a flight or a trip across the States.
+The feeling of freedom you get while on the road, melancholy and anxiety triggered by a city's night panorama, loneliness in a nameless crowd - all that can be found in FADE.

-Even though the music can bother me sometimes with its American pop-punk undertones, post-rock climaxes crafted by Ben Sharp are emotional to say the least.
-Ambient parts impart even more of ethereal feel to the album which makes it a soothing listen despite its undeniable heaviness.
+Even though the music can bother me sometimes with its American pop-punk undertones, post-rock build-ups and crescendos crafted by Ben Sharp are emotional to say the least.
+Ambient parts impart even more of the ethereal atmosphere to the album, which makes it a soothing listen despite its undeniable heaviness.
 Most of all though, Cloudkicker finally found a happy medium between repetition and variety of themes.
 It's a well composed and varied post-metal album and I can safely say it's Ben Sharp's best.

 - Available for download at any price at http://cloudkicker.bandcamp.com -